Xendoksia/MLMusicClassifier/README.txt

 ~ Emel Tuğçe Kara
 ~ Emre Eyüpoğlu

+ML program that classifies musics using their Spectograms.
 The images used in the UI should be in a folder named "Sprites".
 .mat file's name should be "ClassificationLearner.mat".